 - In more complex cases, you may need to wait several days while information is collected and reviewed.

-- At a later date, you may be asked for information about the outcome of your pregnancy.
+- Later, you may be asked for information about the outcome of your pregnancy.

 Occupational and Environmental Reproductive Hazards Clinic

-MotherToBaby, CT is working with the Division of Occupational and Environmental Medicine to provide evaluations to prevent or reduce exposures at work that may have a harmful effect on the health of the person who is pregnant, fertility, a pregnancy, and the baby’s development.
+MotherToBaby, CT is working with the Division of Occupational and Environmental Medicine to provide recommendations that prevent or reduce exposures at work that may have a harmful effect on the health of the person who is pregnant, fertility, a pregnancy, and the baby’s development.

-Evaluation of the workplace is especially helpful for individuals or couples who are considering pregnancy so that measures can be taken to prevent hazardous exposures prior to a pregnancy.
-However, evaluation is also helpful after you have learned that you are pregnant, so recommendations can be made to reduce or eliminate exposures that may be of concern.
+Evaluation of the workplace is especially helpful for those who are considering pregnancy.
+Then measures can be taken to prevent harmful exposures before pregnancy.
+However, evaluation is also helpful after you have learned that you are pregnant, so recommendations can be made to reduce or remove exposures that may be of concern.

-A fee is charged for this consultation but is generally covered by most insurance.
+A fee is charged for this consultation, but it is generally covered by most insurances.

 Facts to Remember

-- Any woman who gets pregnant has a three to five percent chance to have a child with a medically significant birth defect.
+- Any person who gets pregnant has a 3-5% chance of having a child with a medically significant birth defect.
 This is called the general population’s background chance.

-- Most substances taken by an expectant mother will not harm the unborn baby.
-Some, however, may cause a birth defect or other problem if taken at a critical time in the pregnancy.
+- Most substances taken by pregnant person will not harm the unborn baby.
+However, some may cause a birth defect or other problems if taken at a critical time in the pregnancy.

 - For any exposure during pregnancy, the benefits must be weighed against the potential harm.

 MotherToBaby CT is supported by UConn Health, the Connecticut State Department of Health, and the Organization of Teratology Information Specialists (OTIS).